Nat-As/togglbot.py/README.md

 # togglbot.py
 togglbot 2.0 packaged (exclusively on python) for multi-platform?
 A bot I made to do my homework for me.
 Enjoy!
-Windows people install linux.
+Currently only working on linux.

 ## Instructions
 + ./togglbot.py
-+ be sure to type your account info in THIS FORMAT: EMAIL:PASSWORD
++ be sure to type your account info in THIS FORMAT: `EMAIL:PASSWORD`
 + Include the colon in between

 ## Support: